-As a woman, typically, your natural role is to be the nurturer and caregiver for your family; caring for your spouse, children, parents and being a confidant to friends while being a boss entrepreneur or corporate leader.
-Women play a vital role in the day-to-day operations of their family and having the right type of protection via life insurance is very important.
+As a woman, typically, your natural role is to be the nurturer and caregiver for your family.
+Caring for your spouse, children, parents, and being a confidant to friends while being a boss entrepreneur or corporate leader.
+Women play a vital role in the day-to-day operations of their families.
+This makes having the right type of protection via life insurance very important.

 Why life insurance is so important for women

-The impact of being a wife, mom, caregiver and so many other hats women wear can take a toll on your body and while an illness or tragic event are never a happy topic to discuss, it is very important to ensure you have the right plans in place especially if you are a contributor to your family income or the sole provider.
+The impact of being a wife, mom, caregiver, and so many other hats women wear can take a toll on your body.
+While an illness or tragic event is never a happy topic to discuss, it is very important to ensure you have the right plans in place.
+Especially if you are a contributor to your family income or the sole provider.

-If you are single life insurance can help pay off your debts, taxes, medical bills as well as offset expenses your family may incur.
-If you are a caregiver, single parent or working mother life insurance can help buffer the loss of your income and support future expenses for your children or family.
+If you are single, life insurance can help pay off your debts, taxes, medical bills as well as offset expenses your family may incur.
+If you are a caregiver, single parent, or a working mother, life insurance can help buffer the loss of your income.
+It can also support future expenses for your children or family.
 Considering these factors, women should seriously consider investing in life insurance that offers living benefits.

-- Terminal illness: These are terminal an that will result in death in 24 months of diagnosis of an illness by a physician.
+- Terminal illness: An illness that will result in death in 24 months of diagnosis by a physician.

 - Chronic illness: A doctor has certified, within the past 12 months, that you are unable to perform 2 out of 6 "activities of daily living" for a period of at least 90 consecutive days without assistance or you are cognitively impaired.

-At the end of the day, you want to protect yourself and your family with life insurance ensures you are all well taken care of in the event of illness or a tragic accident.
+At the end of the day, you want to protect yourself and your family with the right life insurance.
+One that ensures you are all well taken care of in the event of illness or a tragic accident.

 When should you invest in life insurance?

 Investing in life insurance is best done while you are still young and relatively healthy.
-The older you are the higher the risk class you could be placed in; which impacts the cost of how much you will pay for insurance.
+The older you are, the higher the risk class you could be placed in.
+This impacts the cost of how much you will pay for insurance.

-Once you invest in life insurance be sure to make the people you trust and you want to protect aware that it exists so they know it is available in the event of an illness or death.
-For instance your spouse and your children (and even your estate lawyer as part of your estate plan).
+Once you invest in life insurance, be sure to make the people you trust, and you want to protect aware that it exists.
+This way, they know it is available in the event of an illness or death.
+For instance, your spouse and your children (and even your estate lawyer as part of your estate plan).